todogroup/ospology/ospo-book/content/en/02-chapter.md

 ### Assess the Value of Open Source Use

 Organizations may underestimate how much they already depend on the usage of open source.
 Several studies analyze the usage of OSS in the industry.
 For example, the *Synopsys Open Source Security and Risk Analysis Report 2024* [^2] finds that the average software project consists of 77% OSS.
-Additionally, a *Harvard Business School study* [^3] estimates that the supply side value of widely used OSS is $4.15 billion, while the demand-side value is much larger at $8.8 trillion.
+Additionally, a *Harvard Business School study* [^3] estimates that the supply-side value of widely used OSS is $4.15 billion, while the demand-side value is much larger at $8.8 trillion.
 Moreover, a study by OpenForum Europe [^4] estimates that OSS contributes between €65 to €95 billion to the European Union’s GDP and promises significant growth opportunities for the region’s digital economy.

 Assess this value for your own organization by taking steps such as: